 It’s vital to check whether you need a visa to enter a country.
 To avoid all kinds of issues, it’s best to research this before you go.
 Depending on your nationality and the country you’re visiting, you may be able to obtain a visa at the airport or you may not need a visa at all.
 But getting a visa for some European countries can be a lengthy process which can take over a month to organise.
 So plan, plan, plan.

-We'd always recommend taking the train.
-It's the most environmentally friendly way to travel long distances in Europe.
+We'd recommend taking the train as it's the most environmentally friendly way to travel long distances in Europe.
 They can also be comfortable, and it's always enjoyable to watch the scenery whizz by.
 Make sure you book ahead to get the best prices.

 But if you’re pressed for time and cash, you can always check check cheap flight deals.
 Again, it's always best to book ahead to avoid price hikes.